0xPolygon/polygon-docs/docs/cdk/overview.md

 Why does Polygon CDK focus on ZK-powered chains?

-The power of zero-knowledge technology is seen in enabling chains to achieve trustless finality, where chain users do not have to dependent on a few individuals to confirm finality of their transactions.
+The power of zero-knowledge technology is seen in enabling chains to achieve trustless finality, where chain users do not have to rely on a few individuals to confirm finality of their transactions.

-With Polygon CDK chains developers can first decide on how they want to configure proving and then choose the right CDK mode to build their chain.
+With Polygon CDK, developers can first decide how they want to configure proving and then choose the right CDK mode to build their chain.

 Polygon CDK therefore has two modes: